Manal-art-coder/portfolio/README.md

 **Objective:** In this project, I analyzed the performance of a call center using Power BI.
 I focused on key areas such as customer service performance, revenue trends, and employee efficiency.
 By cleaning and transforming raw data, I built a star schema model and created interactive dashboards with key performance indicators (KPIs) to support better decision-making.

 **Actions:**
--Data cleaning and transformation using Power Query -Star schema modeling for efficient analysis -Interactive Power BI dashboard with KPIs to evaluate service levels, revenue, and employee performance
+- Data cleaning and transformation using Power Query.
+- Star schema modeling for efficient analysis.
+- Interactive Power BI dashboard with KPIs to evaluate service levels, revenue, and employee performance.

 **Technologies Used:** Power BI, Power Query, Data Cleaning, Data Modeling